ChainArgos/dashargos-research/basics/upgradeable_proxy.md

 You do not need to be a solidity expert, or even have programming experience, to figure this out.
 All you need is to understand the vocabulary and basic concepts.

 So that contract was upgradeable.
-It was not immutable.
+That means **it was not immutable**.
 And per etherscan it processed 962 transactions over a period of about two months.
 You can see that [here](https://etherscan.io/txs?a=0xb541fc07bc7619fd4062a54d96268525cbc6ffef\&p=1).

 ## Base <img src="https://images.mirror-media.xyz/publication-images/cgqxxPdUFBDjgKna_dDir.png?height=1200&#x26;width=1200" alt="" data-size="line">